 What comes in the box?

 A typical EverPlate box has the necessary ingredients packaged in a cooler box with ice packs.
 The ingredients are wrapped in recyclable plastic.
 Compared to other meal kits, the company doesn’t include too much unnecessary plastic in its packaging.
-However, some customers still find an issue with its presence in their delivered meal box.
+However, some customers still find an issue with its presence in their delivered meal boxes.

 What you won’t find in the box are pantry items like pepper and salt, oil, eggs, and flour.
 If your meal requires any one of these ingredients, be sure to have them on hand before you start prepping.